 Contacting a landlords' association.
-You can often get good information and advice by talking with other landlords.
-You may want to search online for your local or state rental property associations.
+If you're a landlord, you can often get good information and advice by talking with other landlords.
+You might want to search online for your local or state rental property associations.
 One place to begin your search is the National Apartment Association, an organization whose members include many state associations.
 Also, the National Multifamily Housing Council offers many opportunities for networking and information sharing.

 Getting a lawyer's help.
 A qualified lawyer can help you find and understand the rules that apply to your situation.
-It's particularly wise to consult a lawyer if you think the abandoned property may be very valuable or if you have any reason to believe the tenant may cause problems later.
+It's particularly wise to consult a lawyer if you think the abandoned property might be very valuable or if you have any reason to believe the tenant may cause problems later.
 A good lawyer can help you protect yourself from claims that you have stolen or destroyed a tenant's property.
 You can search for an experienced landlord-tenant attorney using Nolo's Lawyer Directory.

 To find out about giving notice to a tenant who has left belongings behind, see Handling Tenant's Abandoned Property: Legal Notice Requirements.